Spoilers! Baylor tops women’s NCAA field as bracket leaks

-NEW YORK — Baylor, Notre Dame, Mississippi State and Louisville are the No. 1 seeds in the women’s NCAA Tournament, leading a March Madness field revealed early thanks to a production error.
+NEW YORK — One of the joys of March Madness is the surprising things that can happen during the NCAA Tournament.
+For the women, there was an unpleasant surprise before the tournament even began when the field was revealed early thanks to a production error.

-The bracket was mistakenly put out by ESPN hours before the network had its selection show.
-ESPN apologized for its error and scrambled to air an early selection show to release the brackets while screenshots of the picks were shared across social networks.
+The bracket was mistakenly broadcast by ESPN hours before the network had its selection show revealing Baylor, Notre Dame, Mississippi State and Louisville as the No. 1 seeds in the women’s NCAA Tournament on Monday.
+ESPN apologized and scrambled to air an early selection show to release the brackets while screenshots of the picks were shared across social networks.

 “In working with the NCAA to prepare for tonight’s Women’s Selection Special we received the bracket, similar to years past.
 In the midst of our preparation, the bracket was mistakenly posted on ESPNU,” the network said in a statement.
 “We deeply regret the error and extend our apology to the NCAA and the women’s basketball community.
 We will conduct a thorough review of our process to ensure it doesn’t happen in the future.”